COMSYS/parameter-exchange/Datasets.md

 ## Overview

-This repository contains two real-world datasets that can be used for the evaluation of our implementation.
+This repository contains two real-world datasets that can be used for the evaluation of our implementation:
-First, a dataset containing injection molding data for the production of toy bricks and second, a dataset composed of machine tool parameters.
+1. A dataset containing injection molding data for the production of toy bricks.
+2. A dataset composed of machine tool parameters.

-In the directory `src/tools` we provide scripts that translate the original datasets into the format required by our implementation.
+In the directory `src/tools`, we provide scripts that translate the original datasets into the format required by our implementation.

 ## Injection Molding